Travel: The Antidote to Ignorance

 Confronted with the reality of our misunderstandings, our certainty begins to unhinge, and it's a potent tonic.

-We start to consider what else we've casually draped in superficial assumptions and ideals.
+We consider what else we've casually draped in superficial assumptions and ideals.

 We begin to understand that all of life must be digested through the felt presence of direct experience, as Terrence McKenna espoused, not through the reductive socio-cultural valves we've been taught represent reality.
 The charades we have been encouraged to master.